Nuitka/Nuitka-website/site/pages/website-manual.rst

 To create a new page on the **Nuitka website**, do the following:

 #.
 Open **Visual Studio Code**, and then go to the **Explorer** tab to
-   navigate to the directory of the project.
+   see the directory of the project.

+#.
+Content is below the ``site`` directory with more directories for
+   different kinds of pages.

 #.
 Right-click on the directory where you want to create the new
    posting, then select **New File**.
 Or select **Ctrl** + **Shift** +